 My biggest regret when I look back on this game is that we'll never get a chance to see a playoff series between the Nuggets and the Sixers.
 That was one of the most entertaining regular season games I can remember.
-My second biggest regret is the Sixers had this game, right there, and they let it slip right through their fingers. (
+My second biggest regret is the Sixers had this game, right there, and they let it slip right through their fingers. (game capsule)

 Here's your rotation chart.
 I highlighted the JTI lineup responsible for the huge run in the fourth, and basically every rotation from the second quarter when the Sixers pretty much coughed up the game:

 It's taken some time for me to cool down after this one, and with some perspective, there's nothing to drive yourself crazy over.
 The Sixers played an extremely poor second quarter, and it was pretty much a team effort.
 They played a back-and-forth third.
 The first and the final 10 minutes of the fourth were a real pleasure to watch.
 I'm sure an objective observer or a Nuggets fan will just look at this game from the exact opposite angle.
 These were two very evenly matched teams who play a similar style, with aligning strengths.
 One team was on short rest, the other was missing an integral part of their rotation (Mozgov is not an integral part of Denver's rotation).
 The game came down to execution down the stretch for the Sixers (Iguodala's missed free throw, Jrue's turnover, Lou's missed corner three) and one guy playing absolutely out of his mind for the Nuggets.

 Collins is going to take a lot of heat for this loss, and he deserves some, but when you get right down to it, execute on one of those three plays, and this is probably a win.
 The refs were bad, and three key calls (or non-calls) really hurt the Sixers, but it doesn't matter.
 Execute on one of those three plays and you win the game.
 Pointing fingers or looking for excuses is pointless.
 Execute and you win.
 That's the moral of the story here.